 One of the Group's wholly-owned subsidiaries, CNinsure Holdings Limited, was determined by Hong Kong Taxation Bureau to be a Hong Kong resident enterprise since July 2018.
-The Hong Kong resident certificate was issued by the Hong Kong Inland Revenue Department and will be valid till the year ending December 31, 2022.
-Accordingly, CNinsure Holdings Limited qualified as a Hong Kong resident and was entitled to enjoy a reduced tax rate of 5% for the dividends paid by PRC subsidiaries for the years ended December 31, 2019, 2020 and 2021 under Bulletin [2018] No. 9 (e.g. beneficial ownership, shareholding percentage and holding period).
+The Hong Kong resident certificate was issued by the Hong Kong Inland Revenue Department valid till the year ending December 31, 2022.
+Accordingly, CNinsure Holdings Limited qualified as a Hong Kong resident and was entitled to enjoy a reduced tax rate of 5% for the dividends paid by PRC subsidiaries for the years ended December 31, 2020, 2021 and 2022 under Bulletin [2018] No. 9 (e.g. beneficial ownership, shareholding percentage and holding period).

 The Group accounts for uncertain income tax positions by prescribing a minimum recognition threshold in the financial statements.
 The Group's liabilities for unrecognized tax benefits were included in other tax liabilities.
-As of December 31, 2020 and 2021, the balance of unrecognized tax benefits is comprised of amounts mainly arising from gain on disposal of subsidiaries and certain transfer pricing arrangements.
+As of December 31, 2021 and 2022, the balance of unrecognized tax benefits is comprised of amounts mainly arising from gain on disposal of subsidiaries and certain transfer pricing arrangements.